INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Intermediary services
 ---------------------

+This section aims to collect data about two different dimensions of intermediary services:

+•	Organisations providing intermediary services to impact bond projects
+•	Type of intermediary services

 This is a list.
-One project can have multiple items of data.
-One item of data is defined as:
+One project can have multiple items of data, as one project may receive intermediation from several organisations.
+One item of data represents one intermediary organisation and is defined as:

 .. datadictionary::
    :schema: project.json